Leslie Rohonczy, IMC™, PCC, Executive Coach, Leadership Expert, Speaker, Author

 Burnout doesn’t always come with a breakdown.
 Often, it looks like a woman who still shows up, still performs, still keeps the wheels turning, but feels like she’s holding everything together with invisible thread.

-Sometimes there’s a moment: the promotion that quietly goes to someone else, the boardroom idea she raised that’s applauded when someone else repeats it.
-But most often, it’s an accumulation.
-A slow wear-down.
-One woman I coach described it as “death by a thousand paper cuts.”
-Another said, “I climbed so far up the ladder, only to realise it was leaning against the wrong wall.”
+Sometimes there’s a defining moment: the promotion that goes to someone else, the boardroom idea she raised that’s applauded when someone else repeats it.
+But more often, it’s an accumulation; a slow wearing down.
+One woman I coach described it as “death by a thousand cuts.”
+Another said, “I don’t like who I become when I’m working so hard just to be heard.”

 More and more women are starting to question whether leadership, as it currently stands, is worth the trade-offs.
 Whether the relentless pace, the narrow metrics of success, and the unspoken expectations are aligned with the life they want to live.